 MySQL SUBTIME function is one of the Date Functions, used to subtract time from existing DateTime or Time expression.
-The syntax of the SUBTIME Function in MySQL is as shown below:
+The syntax of the SUBTIME Function is as shown below:

 SUBTIME(DateTime1 or Time_Expression1, Time_Expression2);